Support Hilton M. Briggs Library

-- Funds for ROTC records to be processed by student assistants in the Archives and Special Collections.
+- Funds for ROTC records to be processed and digitized by student assistants in the Archives and Special Collections.

 - Funds to purchase student artwork to be displayed in the library.